i05nagai/memorandum/language/english_speaking.md

                 * water melts and freezes several times
             * snow
     * chemistry
+    * the diameter of the circular precipitation line is measured arid compared to standards for quantitation
+    * Secondly, the persistence of a canopy enhances the interception of nutrients from precipitation
+    * In the last four days, we've had three inches of precipitation
+    * The most likely cause is a local reduction in precipitation
 * dip
     * put into liquid
         * to put sth into a liquid for a short time